Lather, rinse, repeat.

-Instead, take the time to read the labels and find a shampoo that’s suited to your individual hair type.
+Instead, take the time to read the labels and find a shampoo that’s suited to your hair type.
 What works for your best friend or even your sister might not work for you.
-While it might be more economical, resist the urge to buy a jumbo-sized bottle and share it among the whole family!
+While it might be more economical, please resist the urge to buy a jumbo-sized bottle and share it with the whole family!

 Step 4: Make a (Minimal) Lather

 It’s no secret that most women squeeze out way too much shampoo!